FAQs: Security Officer Training

-Q. What training courses are required to be employed as an unarmed security guard?
+Q. What training courses are required to be employed as a NYS Unarmed Security Officer?

-A. New York State General Business Law Article 7-A, section 89-n requires security guard applicants and/or security guards to complete the following training courses:
+A. New York State General Business Law Article 7-A, section 89-n requires Security Officer applicants and/or Security Officers to complete the following training courses:

 - 8 Hour Pre-Assignment and the 16 Hour On-the-Job Training Course (applicants need only complete these courses once)